Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Frozen road declaration

-The frozen road period ends in Zones 4 and 5 on Thursday, March 13, 2014 at 12:01 AM.
-The Frozen Roads Declaration remains in effect in Zones 1, 2, and 3.
-Class II restrictions also begin in Zones 4 and 5 on Thursday, March 13, 2014 at 1:01 AM CDT.
-Class II roadway restrictions are not in effect in Zones 1, 2, and 3.
+The frozen road period ends in Zone 1 on Monday, March 31, 2014 at 12:01 AM.
+The frozen road period ended in Zones 4 and 5 on March 13th and in Zones 2 and 3 on March 21st.
+Class II restrictions also begin in Zone 1 on Monday, March 31, 2014 at 12:01 AM CDT.
+Class II restrictions remain in effect in Zones 2, 3, 4 and 5.

 The frozen road declaration is normally in effect from mid December to late February or early March.
 Eligibility for increased weight limitations is restricted to vehicles hauling abrasives or salt for highway winter maintenance and peeled or unpeeled forest products cut crosswise not to include woodchips.
 For legally licensed vehicles hauling these loads, no special permit is required during this period.
 Legally licensed means currently registered for 80,000 pounds, or the maximum gross vehicle weight, if less than 80,000 pounds.